ReVeal: Self-Evolving Code Agents via Reliable Self-Verification: Related Work

 Tool-integrated reasoning enables large language models (LLMs) to leverage external tools, such as search engines or code interpreters, to overcome inherent limitations in domain knowledge and mathematical operations.
-Early approaches demonstrated the benefits of tool integration via prompt engineering~\citep{chen2023programthoughtspromptingdisentangling} and supervised fine-tuning~\citep{gou2024toratoolintegratedreasoningagent}.
+Early approaches demonstrated the benefits of tool integration via prompt engineering~\citep{yao2023reactsynergizingreasoningacting,chen2023programthoughtspromptingdisentangling,shinn2023reflexion} and supervised fine-tuning~\citep{gou2024toratoolintegratedreasoningagent}.
+ReAct~\citep{yao2023reactsynergizingreasoningacting} and Reflexion~\citep{shinn2023reflexion} interleave reasoning with actions or self-critique under tool access to refine solutions; however, their heuristic prompting often yields inaccurate tests that cause both false negatives and positives, leading to unsustained gains.
 More recently, multi-turn RL has been adopted to further enhance this capability on various reasoning tasks~\citep{jin2025searchr1trainingllmsreason, feng2025retoolreinforcementlearningstrategic,li2025torlscalingtoolintegratedrl}.
 For example, Search-R1~\citep{jin2025searchr1trainingllmsreason} incorporates multi-turn interactions with a search engine to retrieve relevant contextual information during RL training.
 ReTool~\citep{feng2025retoolreinforcementlearningstrategic} and ToRL~\citep{li2025torlscalingtoolintegratedrl} enable multi-turn code execution to support mathematical reasoning.
-Building on the promising potential of tool-integrated RL, Agent-R1~\citep{Agent-R1} introduces an open-source RL framework capable of supporting multi-turn, customization tool invocations.
+Building on the promising potential of tool-integrated RL, Agent-R1~\citep{Agent-R1} introduces an open-source RL framework capable of supporting multi-turn, customizable tool invocations.

-Despite their effectiveness, these approaches are predominantly outcome-driven, rely solely on task success or failure as the training signal, without incorporating explicit verification mechanisms or fine-grained verification feedback.
-To address this limitation, we propose ReVeal, a multi-turn RL framework that enhances code generation through explicit self-verification, enabled by integration with external tools.
-This design encourages the model not only to generate solutions, but also to assess their correctness in a structured manner during training.
+Despite their effectiveness, most tool-augmented RL methods are predominantly outcome-driven: they rely on task success or failure as the sole training signal and do not explicitly optimize verification or assign credit across turns.
+Likewise, prompt-only agents lack turn-level, verifiable supervision, which can make self-verification unreliable on harder problems and limit sustained test-time improvement.
+Unlike prior tool-augmented work, ReVeal treats verification itself as a first-class optimization target alongside generation, and introduces Turn-Aware Policy Optimization rewards (TAPO) to provide fine-grained credit to both generation and verification turns.
+Our approach and prior tool-augmented methods are orthogonal and complementary, and can be naturally combined to further enhance reasoning capability.